iterative/dvc.org/content/docs/command-reference/repro.md

 > Note that stages without dependencies are considered _always changed_, so
 > `dvc repro` always executes them.

-It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless the `--no-commit` option is used), and updates the hash values of changed dependencies and outputs in the `dvc.lock` and `.dvc` files.
+It stores all the data files, intermediate or final results in the
+<abbr>cache</abbr> (unless the `--no-commit` option is used), and updates the
+hash values of changed dependencies and outputs in the `dvc.lock` and `.dvc` files.

 ### Parallel stage execution